Wilkinsburg, Pennsylvania: Education

 In its early history, education in Wilkinsburg was completely private.
 Many schools were started by different teachers and held in their homes.
 The Wilkinsburg Academy, founded in 1852, was the beginning of large-scale schooling.
 The borough adopted the Free Common School Act of 1834 in 1840; James Kelly loaned money for the first common school, which served until 1850.
 From this time, the number of students rose exponentially.
 By 1910, there were 4,253 students in six public schools.

 Today, Wilkinsburg School District consists of two elementary schools, Kelly Primary and Turner Intermediate schools.
 Due to lack of funding, Wilkinsburg's Junior and Senior High schools closed in 2016.
 The district now outsources Junior and Senior High School education to Westinghouse High School in the Pittsburgh Public School district.

 Wilkinsburg is also home to the Sister Thea Bowman Catholic Academy.
 This is a Catholic elementary school which was formed as a merger of St. James School in Wilkinsburg and Holy Rosary in Homewood (Pittsburgh).
 The new school is housed in the former St. James School building and educates children from pre-kindergarten through eighth grade.

 Transportation

+Wilkinsburg is located at the nexus of various transportation systems, including road, rail, and river.

+Road

+Wilkinsburg is located along historic roadways.
+For example, since 1913 Wilkinsburg is one of the locations transversed by the Lincoln Highway.
+The historic Lincoln Highway runs from Times Square in New York City to Lincoln Park in San Francisco.
+The Lincoln Highway legacy includes Penn Avenue and Ardmore Boulevard in Wilkinsburg: these are State Route 8 and Federal Route 30.
+Penn Avenue was even earlier along the main trajectory of the Forbes Road, which was used by British officer John Forbes to lead a military expedition to attack the French position at Fort Duquesne (later Fort Pitt), in 1758, as part of the Seven Years' War (1756–1763).
+Previously British officer Edward Braddock had built a road with the same general trajectory, known as Braddock's Road (beneath which he was later buried), which lead to the French fortifications at the confluence of the Allegheny and Monongahela rivers.

+Rail

 Until September 14, 1975, Wilkinsburg had inter-city passenger rail service.
 On that day Amtrak discontinued service, citing a total of 128 passengers boarding or alighting in the first six months of 1975, the lowest system-wide.
 The last train serving Wilkinsburg was the National Limited, which operated daily between New York City and Kansas City, Missouri.
 The PennDOT-operated Parkway Limited provided commuter service to Pittsburgh for nine months in 1981 but was also canceled because of low ridership.

 Wilkinsburg has multiple stations operated by the Port Authority of Allegheny County, on the Martin Luther King Jr. East Busway: